Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 St Jean Pied de Port to Roncesvalles Elevation

-Over the course of this stage, you’ll gain 1,365 metres in elevation—most of it within the first 20 kilometres.
+Between St Jean Pied de Port and Roncesvalles you’ll gain 1,365 metres in elevation; most of it within the first 20 kilometres.
 The final 5 kilometres are downhill, offering some relief after the climb.

 I’ve seen condensed elevation profiles of this stage, including those provided by the Pilgrim Office in St. Jean Pied de Port.
 When the distance is compressed, the climb looks almost impossible.
 But don’t worry!
 The profile below gives a more accurate representation of what you’ll actually walk.